© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 One of four round barrows known as Three Howes, 740m north east of Toad Hole is a scheduled monument protected by Historic England under reference 1019518.
 View the official record →

-One of four round barrows known as Three Howes is a Bronze Age burial monument located in Yorkshire, England, approximately 740 metres north-east of Toad Hole.
+One of four round barrows known as Three Howes is a Bronze Age burial monument located in Yorkshire, England, situated approximately 740 metres north-east of Toad Hole.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019518.

 One of four round barrows known as Three Howes, 740m north east of Toad Hole is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019518.